 It couples essential business skills with more specific procurement based units.
-Upon graduating, not only are you well equipped to work in procurement (or it’s related areas such as purchasing or contract management), you’ve got a solid understanding of business practices too.
+Upon graduating, you are well equipped to work in procurement and have a solid understanding of business practices too.

 Manage supplier relationships, develop organisation policy, plan and implement strategic sourcing, manage contract performance and finalise contracts are just some of the units you can complete as part of this procurement qualification.

-If leadership positions or senior roles are part of your long term career plan, the Diploma of Business (Procurement) (BSB50120) equips you with the skills and knowledge to help you gain these.
-By learning not just the specific supply chain skills, but also how to manage people, work in teams and foster positive relationships with suppliers, you’re setting yourself up for the best chance of success in the future.
+If leadership positions or senior roles are part of your long-term career plan, the Diploma of Business (Procurement) (BSB50120) equips you with the skills and knowledge to help you gain these.
+Learning specific supply chain skills, and also how to manage people, work in teams and foster positive relationships with suppliers.

-Upon graduating, 92.8% of people are either employed or in further study.
 In terms of earning potential, the average salary for a Procurement Officer is $64,956.
 For Procurement Specialists, the average salary is higher, at $86,778.
-For management positions, the average earnings for a Procurement Manager can regularly exceed $95,000, making this career path a smart one.
+For management positions, the average earnings for a Procurement Manager can regularly exceed $95,000.
+These earnings make it a lucrative option amongst construction managerial jobs.

 Choosing the best procurement and contract management course

-Selecting a well-rounded diploma qualification, that offers a comprehensive variety of units and sets you up for long-term career success is always going to be the best option.
-You want to be mindful of your career growth and earning potential, and ensure that these aren’t limited to a particular area.
-By having this foresight now, you will better afford yourself the opportunity of a lifetime of success in the supply chain industry.
+Selecting a well-rounded qualification, that offers a comprehensive variety of units will set you up for long-term career success.
+You want to be mindful of your career growth and ensure that these aren’t limited to a particular area.
+By having this foresight now, you will better afford yourself the opportunity of a lifetime of success in the supply chain and contract management industry.

-The Diploma of Business (Procurement) (BSB50120) ticks all the right boxes, allowing you to graduate with a solid understanding of not just procurement but purchasing, contracting and business skills as a whole.
+The Diploma of Business (Procurement) (BSB50120) ticks all the right boxes, allowing you to graduate with a solid understanding of not just procurement and business skills as a whole.